wzyabcas/InterAct/README.md

 - [2025-10-06] Release the hoi correction pipeline
 - [2025-10-06] Release the evaluation pipeline for text-to-hoi
 - [2025-10-29] Release corrected OMOMO data.
-- [2025-11-23] Integrated additional datasets, including ARCTIC and ParaHome.
+- [2025-11-23] Provide additional supports on ARCTIC and ParaHome.
 - [2025-11-26] Release training code, pretrained model and evaluator checkpoints.
 - [2025-11-26] Release augmentated data for InterAct-X.
 - [2025-12-07] 🚀 Release the data conversion pipeline for bringing InterAct into simulation, specifically for [InterMimic](https://github.com/Sirui-Xu/InterMimic) use.